AlanRanchs/AlanRanchs/README.md

 Systems Engineering student.
 I enjoy building web and mobile apps, learning new technologies, and collaborating with others.

-- 🚀 Currently exploring: .NET MAUI, React + Vite, and IoT projects
+- 🚀 Currently exploring: React + Vite, and IoT projects
 - 📚 Learning: TypeScript, Java, and architecture best practices
 - 💬 Ask me about: C#, JavaScript, PHP, and React
 - 🎯 Goal: keep growing as a full‑stack developer